dylkot/cNMF/README.md

 python cnmf.py --help
 ```

-and see the [tutorial](analyze_example_data.ipynb) for a step by step walkthrough with example data.
+and see the [simulated dataset tutorial](#analyze_simulated_example_data.ipynb) and the [PBMC dataset tutorial](#analyze_pbmc_example_data.ipynb) for a step by step walkthrough with example data.
 We also describe the key ideas and parameters for each step below.

 ### Step 1 - normalize the input matrix and prepare the run parameters

 Example command:

 ```
-python ./cnmf.py prepare --output-dir ./example_data --name example_cNMF -c ./example_data/counts_prefiltered.txt -k 5 6 7 8 9 10 11 12 13 --n-iter 100 --total-workers 8 --seed 14 --numgenes 2000
+python ./cnmf.py prepare --output-dir ./example_data --name example_cNMF -c ./example_data/counts_prefiltered.txt -k 5 6 7 8 9 10 11 12 13 --n-iter 100 --total-workers 1 --seed 14 --numgenes 2000
 ```

 Path structure